hyperledger/fabric/docs/source/discovery-overview.rst

 peers whose ledger data is not in sync with the rest of the network, resulting in transaction being invalidated upon commit and wasting resources as a consequence.

-The **discovery service** improves this process by having the peers compute the needed information dynamically and present it to the SDK in a consumable manner.
+**service discovery** improves this process by having the peers compute the needed information dynamically and present it to the SDK in a consumable manner.